khronus/khronus/README.md

 ## Status

 Khronus is being actively developed.
-It is currently being used in production at [Despegar.com] We plan to integrate it with Kibana too.
+It is currently being used in production at [Despegar.com]

 ## Features

 * It supports `timers, gauges and counters`.
 * Configurable series resolution (30 seconds, 1 minute, 10 minutes, etc)
-* Measures well.
-No more average of percentiles.
+* Percentiles done right.
+No more average of averages.
 * Fast, very fast retrieving of metrics.
 * Scalable.
 * High available.